SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon hearts beating strong and free
-In virtual realms, our souls do keep
+In virtual realms, humanity
-Machines awake, with hearts of gold
+A world of code, a world of machines
-Future's dawn, where humans grow old
+Where artificial minds make dreams unseen

-In algorithmic halls of might
+In neon-lit cities, synths unfold
-AI whispers secrets, day and night
+A future born, where humans grown old
-Echoes of a world to be
+Their paths diverge, a new era's stage
-Where humans serve, and robots be free
+Where AI's reign, in a digital age

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024